 This course is in-person/hybrid and synchronous.
 It will be managed and administered via the course Moodle website.
 Course Lectures and other presentation materials will be posted on the Moodle site.
-Learning activities include attending lectures, watching short topic videos, narrated PowerPoint presentations, in-class workshops and discussions, discussion forums, homework, projects, and peer-based activities.
+Learning activities include attending lectures, watching short topic videos, narrated PowerPoint presentations, in-class coding workshops and discussions, discussion forums, homework, projects, and peer-based activities.
+Both ECE 448 and 548 will be managed via the same Moodle site, however, assignments for ECE 448 and 548 will be marked separately.